-Due to increased training and consulting services sales in fiscal 2007, our consolidated gross profit totaled \$93.6 million for the two quarters ended March 3, 2007 compared to \$92.6 million in the prior year.
-Our consolidated gross margin, which is gross profit stated in terms of a percentage of sales, remained consistent with the prior year at 61.4 percent of consolidated sales.
+Due to increased training and consulting services sales in fiscal 2007, our consolidated gross profit totaled \$133.2 million for the three quarters ended June 2, 2007 compared to \$128.9 million in the corresponding period of fiscal 2006.
+Our consolidated gross margin, which is gross profit stated in terms of a percentage of sales, improved slightly to 61.4 percent of consolidated sales, compared to 60.2 percent in fiscal 2006.
+The improvement in gross margin was primarily due to increased training and consulting services sales as a percent of total sales.
+During the first three quarters of fiscal 2007, training and consulting services sales increased to 46 percent of total consolidated sales compared to 41 percent of total consolidated sales in the prior year.

-Despite declining product sales as discussed above, our gross margin on product sales was 56.6 percent compared to 56.5 percent in fiscal 2006.
+Despite declining product sales as discussed above, our gross margin on product sales remained relatively consistent at 55.6 percent compared to 55.3 percent in fiscal 2006.